Sechsing/FootballFixture/README.md

 - `ts-node`: A tool to run TypeScript files directly without needing a separate compilation step.

 In the terminal, run the following command to install the required packages:<br>
+'''bash
-'''npm install axios cheerio moment'''
+npm install axios cheerio moment

 Make sure you also have the TypeScript definitions for these libraries.
 You can install the type definitions by running:<br>
+'''bash
-'''npm install --save-dev @types/axios @types/cheerio @types/moment'''
+npm install --save-dev @types/axios @types/cheerio @types/moment

 ## Test Dependencies